-Weak questions are overly broad, vague, and/or include no rule references.
-Some examples of questions that will not be answered in the Q&A are:
+Weak questions are overly broad, vague, and/or omit rule references.
+Examples of questions that will not be answered in the Q&A include:

 - Is this part/design legal?

 - How should the REFEREE have ruled when this specific game play happened?

 - Duplicate questions

 - Nonsense questions